hashicorp/vault/website/source/guides/identity/control-groups.html.md

 ## Next steps

-To protect your secrets, it may become necessary to write fineer grained policies to introspect different aspects of incoming requests.
+To protect your secrets, it may become necessary to write finer-grained policies to introspect different aspects of incoming requests.
 If you have not already done so, read [Sentinel](https://docs.hashicorp.com/sentinel/) documentation to learn more about what you can accomplish writing policies as a